 Anyway, enough of all this free promotion for Nutella.
 Obviously I highly recommend you having a go at these little mini friands.
 Just make sure you aren’t too light-handed with the nutella in the middle.
 It won’t matter if it oozes out of the cake a little – they’ll just be all the more delicious, I’d say.

-- about 2½ ounces/70 grams dried apricots, chopped into small pieces
+- 2 1/2 ounces dried apricots chopped into small pieces

-- chocolate spread (about 15 teaspoons, 1 for each little friand)
+- 15 teaspoons chocolate spread 1 for each little friand

 - Melt the coconut oil and the honey together in a small pan.
 Put the mixture aside to cool a little.